Bereavement Leave by State — Guide for 2025

 What are the benefits of employers providing bereaved leave?

-Providing your employees with bereaved leave (paid or unpaid) leaves time for the grieved employee to heal after the loss of a loved one, hence encouraging a healthy work-life balance among workers.
+Providing your employees with bereaved leave (paid or unpaid) leaves time for the grieved employee to heal after the loss of a loved one, encouraging a healthy work-life balance among workers.
 Moreover, it promotes a productive workplace and shows that you empathize with your employees during their loss.

 What if my employer doesn’t provide bereavement leave?
-What are my options?

 What if I’m self-employed and bereaved?

-Please bear in mind — this bereavement leave laws guide was written in Q1 of 2024.
+Please bear in mind — this bereavement leave laws guide was written in Q1 of 2025.
 Thus, it may not include changes introduced after it was published.

 We strongly advise you to consult the appropriate institutions and/or certified representatives before acting on any legal matters.